pirateksh/dotfiles/README.md

 ---

-Sublime Text packages I use:
+Sublime Text packages I use -

 1. A File Icon
 2. Meetio Theme (usually not in Linux)